microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine-tasks.md

 In this tutorial you learned:

-- How to do failover testing using Coyote `ControlledTasks`.
+- How to do failover testing in the Coyote controlled `Task` programming model.
 - How to use Coyote in a firmware/sensor scenario.
 - How to use `--sch-portfolio` testing on multiple processes to find tricky bugs more quickly.
 - How `Assert` helps find violations of safety properties during testing.